tejasya27/Age-Calculator/README.md

 To run this project locally, you'll need a basic web browser.

 ## Installation
-Clone the repository: get clone  https://github.com/tejasya27/Age-Calculator.git Navigate to the project directory: cd age_calculator Open index.html in your web browser to start using the age calculator.
+1. Clone the repository: get clone  https://github.com/tejasya27/Age-Calculator.git
+2. Navigate to the project directory: cd age_calculator
+3.  index.html in your web browser to start using the age calculator.
-Usage
+## Usage
 Open the webpage in a browser.
 Enter the birthdate or event date in the input field.
 Press the "Calculate" button to see the age in years, months, and days.